Ablus-Bang/FLB/README.md

 - [ ] base_factor = number of times to upload weights * size of weight file uploaded each time + total training data volume <br> coefficient = (New_Performance−Original_Performance) / Original_Performance <br> Score = base_factor * coefficient

-> You can set **chain_record** in `config.yaml` to **True** if you want to connect with blockchain.
+> You can set **chain_record** in `config.yaml` to **True** if you want to connect with protocol.
 The default value of **chain_record** is **False**.

-In order to interact with the blockchain, you need to prepare `node.js v20.16.0` or higher.
+In order to interact with the protocol, you need to prepare `node.js v20.16.0` or higher.

 ### Creating Accounts

-Two roles are required in the interaction with the chain: administrator and user.
-The administrator is the creator of the smart contract and is responsible for updating the user score to the chain; the user as a client is a participant of the blockchain and can upload model weight to the chain.
+Two roles are required in the interaction with the protocol: administrator and user.
+The administrator is the creator of the smart contract and is responsible for updating the user score to the protocol; the user as a client is a participant of the protocol and can upload model weight to the protocol.
 Generate administrator and user accounts by executing the scripts `createAdmin.js` and `createAccount.js`:

 ```shell
 cd ./chain/contract/sample